ywugwu/ywugwu.github.io/_pages/about.md

 <!-- Incoming PhD Student at the George Washington University -->

-I am an incoming PhD student in the [Department of Computer Science](https://cs.engineering.gwu.edu/) at the [George Washington University](https://www.gwu.edu/), where I will be supervised by [Prof. Robert Pless](https://www2.seas.gwu.edu/~pless/).
+I am an incoming PhD student in the [Department of Computer Science](https://cs.engineering.gwu.edu/) at [George Washington University](https://www.gwu.edu/), where I will be supervised by [Prof. Robert Pless](https://www2.seas.gwu.edu/~pless/).

-Prior to this, I studied mathematics and computer science in the [Southern University of Science and Technology (SUSTech)](https://www.sustech.edu.cn/en/) in Shenzhen, China.
+Prior to this, I studied mathematics and computer science at [Southern University of Science and Technology (SUSTech)](https://www.sustech.edu.cn/en/) in Shenzhen, China.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.